PavloZvarych/java-14-learn-by-examples/README.md

 ## jdk-14: learn by examples
-This project contains examples of enhanced switch statements and switch expressions added as a standard language feature in jdk 14.
+This project contains examples of:
+1) enhanced switch statements and switch expressions;
+2) records;
+3) pattern matching.

 ## How to learn?
-Open java files and follow through examples
+Open java files and follow through examples.